Józef Zawadzki printing shop: History

+Establishment

-Zawadzki, after studies of economy and book publishing in Wrocław (Breslau) and Leipzig, moved to Vilnius, then part of the Russian Empire, in 1803.
+Józef Zawadzki, after studies of economy and book publishing in Poznań, Wrocław (Breslau) and Leipzig, moved to Vilnius, then part of the Russian Empire, in 1803.
 He established a small printing press (his first work appears to be a student dissertation on galactorrhea published in June 1803).
-He bought inventory of the printing press of Vilnius University, which traced its roots to a press established by Mikołaj Krzysztof "the Orphan" Radziwiłł in 1575, on 1 November 1805 for 3,000 silver rubles payable in installments over ten years.
+He bought inventory of the printing press of Vilnius University, which traced its roots to a press established by Mikołaj Krzysztof Radziwiłł the Orphan in 1575, on 1 November 1805 for 3,000 silver rubles payable in installments over ten years.
 Additionally, he rented the premises for ten years for another annual payment of 300 silver rubles.
 Zawadzki received financial assistance from Adam Kazimierz Czartoryski, who gifted him 1,000 ducats.
 The rental agreement was renewed until 1828 when Zawadzki lost the title of university printer and had to move out of the campus (at present-day Šv.
 Jono g.
 4) to his own home (at present-day Bernardinų g.
 8), where the press operated until 1940.